caojohnny/instant-skull/README.md

 This is a demo of the solution I came up with to solve the question [here](https://www.spigotmc.org/threads/skull-texture.364457/).
+This demonstrates how you can instantly send the skull textures to the client and cache the textures to avoid the lookup delay, as well as how to manually update the skull textures in the case that the server doesn't automatically do it for you.

 The issue was that an inventory containing a player's skull does not seem to update the textures on the skull.